pirishd/InstantMock/README.md

     // implement `bar`
     func bar(arg1: String, arg2: Int) -> Bool {
-        return super.call(arg1, arg2)! // provide values to `super`
+        return super.call(arg1, arg2)! // provide values to parent class
     }

 }
 ```

-### Using delegation
+#### Using Delegation

-Often, inheritance cannot be used, for example when your mock must already inherit from another class.
+Often, inheritance cannot be used (for example when your mock must already inherit from another class).
 In this case, mocks are simply created by implementing the `MockDelegate` protocol.

 The example below uses the same `Foo` protocol as above.